Buy to Let

 A minimum borrower interest rate of 5.5% must be used during the first five years of the BTL mortgage.

-Portfolio Landlords (those with 4 or more mortgaged BTL properties) will be subject to a specialist underwriting approach based on their knowledge of the borrower, their portfolio, experience, assets and liabilities, cashflow and alternative sources of income.
+Portfolio Landlords (those with 4 or more mortgaged BTL properties) and are subject to a specialist underwriting approach based on the lender's knowledge of the borrower.
+This can include the customers portfolio, experience, assets and liabilities, cashflow and alternative sources of income.

 You can see the different lenders ICR rates are on our BTL matrix here.

 If your customer has accepted a position abroad and has decided to rent out their existing property, or they’re looking to buy before they return home, this is classed as an Ex-Pat mortgage.